 Is Internal Cable Routing Better?

-The main advantages to Internal cable routing are mainly aesthetic.
+The main advantages of Internal cable routing are mainly aesthetic.
 However, it also helps to protect the cables from getting caught on things, like suspension and keeps it out of the way of the rider.
 The disadvantages to internal cable routing are they can be much more of a challenge to replace than externally routed cables.
 Also, some internally routed frames can cause sharp bends and kinks in the cables which can dramatically decrease shifting performance.

 When Should MTB Shifting Cables Be Replaced?